bemozi/bemozi.github.io/README.md

 Our application has been extensively tested and optimized for **Google Chrome**.
 While other browsers *might* work, Chrome is the **required minimum environment** for guaranteed functionality.

 > [!NOTE]
-> This section is specifically designed for users who have followed the previous **Linux Mint XFCE** installation steps.
+> This section is for users who have followed the previous **Linux Mint XFCE** installation steps.

 #### Method A: Direct Download (Easiest)